ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch06.md

 often used synonymously, but there may be subtle differences depending on the implementation details and optimizer.

 Many other techniques have regularizing effects.
-For brevityâ€™s sake, weâ€™ll discuss just two more widely used methods: dropout and early stopping.
+For brevity's sake, we'll discuss just two more widely used methods: dropout and early stopping.

 Dropout reduces overfitting by randomly setting some of the activations